 In Model 2, the episode of care includes the inpatient stay in the acute care hospital and all related services during the episode.
 The episode ends either 30, 60, or 90 days after hospital discharge.
 Participants select up to 48 different clinical condition episodes.
 For more information on the other models, visit the BPCI Initiative: Model 1 web page, BPCI Initiative: Model 3 web page, or BPCI Initiative: Model 4 web page.

-Currently BPCI Model 2 has 60 Awardees, including 24 conveners of health care organizations, representing 112 providers actively testing the model in Phase 2.
-Since the BPCI Winter 2014 Open Period seeking submissions from additional entities for participation in BPCI Models 2-4 ended on April 18, 2014, BPCI has welcomed additional participants into Phase 1 and will continue to accept new participants from the Open Period as initial screening and documentation are completed.
-An additional 596 participants, including 76 conveners of health care organizations, representing 1,964 providers are currently in Phase 1 of BPCI.
+Currently BPCI Model 2 has 60 Awardees, including 18 conveners of health care organizations, representing 142 providers actively testing the model in Phase 2.
+Within Phase 1 there are an additional 364 Model 2 participants, including 47 conveners of health care organizations representing 2,038 providers.
 See below for further information on the phases of BPCI.

 To view an interactive map of this Model, visit the Where Innovation is Happening page.

 Medicare currently makes separate payments to providers for the services they furnish to beneficiaries for a single illness or course of treatment, leading to fragmented care with minimal coordination across providers and health care settings.
 Payment is based on how much a provider does, not how well the provider does in treating the patient.